Yasouimo/Multi-agent-Mapping-and-Surveillance-Using-Webots-Bellmir-Chegdati/README.md

 ## Workflow of the Team

-In this experiment, each **e-Puck** robot reads observations through proximity sensors and cameras.
-The robots continuously update their maps and metadata based on these observations.
-To ensure effective and coordinated operation, all robots share this information with their peer robots.
+In this experiment, each **e-Puck** robot collects environmental data using its onboard proximity sensors and cameras.
+These observations are used to continuously update the robot’s internal map and metadata.
+To promote efficient collaboration and situational awareness, all robots actively share their updated data with their peers.
+This real-time exchange of sensory information and map updates enables the robots to operate in a synchronized and informed manner, improving the overall performance of the multi-robot system.

 ![Team Workflow](docs/team_workflow.jpg)